-Alike and Different
+Curriculum – Alike and Different

 While previous generations may have been told to ignore differences in race, body type or ability, today’s childhood development experts generally agree that noting differences is healthy—it’s assigning negativity to those differences that leads to prejudice.

 Alicia has black hair and Quinn has red hair, but they both love ponytails!

-Tommy has peach skin and freckles, and Arjun has brown skin and no freckles, but they both get goose bumps when they feel a cool breeze.
+Tommy has peach skin and freckles, and Arjun has brown skin and no freckles, but they both get goosebumps when they feel a cool breeze.

 According to Shaheen, “This helps children derive a sense of self-concept, feel personal pride, and also begin to conceive of a global community.”

-Primrose teachers read stories that celebrate multiculturalism, such as We Are Alike, We Are Different, by Janice Behrens, which compares faces, clothes, food and words from around the world, and Mixed Me, by Taye Diggs, about being a biracial child.
+Primrose school teachers read stories that celebrate multiculturalism, such as “We Are Alike, We Are Different,” by Janice Behrens, which compares faces, clothes, food and words from around the world, and “Mixed Me!” by Taye Diggs, about being a biracial child.
 The Harmony & Heart® music program includes songs from many cultures, including “Usagi Usagi” (Japan), “Dipidu” (Uganda) and “Aiken Drum” (Scotland).

-Educated by Our Families
+Our Community of Families